There has been a surge in the number of metal theft offences across Nottinghamshire

 The British Metal Recycling Association said the surge is most likely due to increasing metal prices and economic difficulties, and warned the true numbers may be far greater.

-Home Office figures show Nottinghamshire Police recorded 214 metal thefts in the year to March – an increase of 30.5% from 164 the year before.
+Home Office figures show Nottinghamshire Police recorded 214 metal thefts in the year to March – an increase of 30.5 per cent from 164 the year before.

 Of those, 178 were non-infrastructure related, involving scrap metal theft or the removal of war memorial plaques.